 The Smithsonian Institution wants its Web site to be accessible to the widest possible audience.
 We make every effort to be compliant with the Section 508 and W3C accessibility guidelines.
 At present, this website:

-If you wish to change the size of the text, the font, or the background colors and/or graphics, both Netscape and Internet Explorer have controls that will allow these adjustments.
+If you wish to change the size of the text, the font, or the background colors and/or graphics, modern browsers have controls that will allow these adjustments.
 Please see the Help menu on your browser for instructions.

 PDF format is used to preserve the content and layout of our hard copy publications.
 People using screen-reading devices may read documents in PDF by downloading the standard Adobe Acrobat Reader, or if they have a copy of Adobe Acrobat Professional (or Standard).